bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, next slide purging all but last two images." />
 </p>

 I can click "Next" and it will go through the slides.
-Not only that, but it's nice and clean because it removes any extra slides we don't need as it's adding new slides on top.
-That's really neat and that's working.
+Not only that, but it&apos;s nice and clean because it removes any extra slides we don&apos;t need as it&apos;s adding new slides on top.
+That&apos;s really neat and that&apos;s working.
 Now the question is, how do we get the previous button to work?
 Because currently clicking that does nothing but reset the page.
-Notice we're getting the hashtag up here.
+Notice we&apos;re getting the hashtag up here.
 How do we get the previous button to work?
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 569. duplicate next for previous (316) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->